jaejun-lee/moneyball/README.md

-# Will More Spending money guarantee winning in Premier League Soccer League.
+# Will Spending more money guarantees the performance in English Premier League.

 *Capstone I Project for Galvanize Data Science Immersive, Week 4*